Inferno

 “It is not man who demands freedom from God, but God demands freedom from man and in this freedom sees the dignity of man’s godlikeness.” — Nikolai Berdyaev

-It is precisely because of the irrational and unconditional essense of conscience that all known attempts to create comprehensive rational systems of ethics and aesthetics have failed.
+It is precisely because of the suprarational and unconditional essense of conscience that all known attempts to create comprehensive rational systems of ethics and aesthetics have failed.
 And the more rationally elaborated such systems were, the more they obscured the questions of ethics and aesthetics, because they led us away from a clear direct perception of conscience into a labyrinth of rationalizations.

 “God does not speak through the commands and revelations of other men but in man’s selfhood and through his freedom, not from without but from within.” — Karl Jaspers